 WashU Networks have diverse structures and leadership.
 Some networks are lead by a single person, and some are lead by an executive committee with many volunteers.
 The Alumni Association encourages networks to form executive committees because they create opportunities for greater involvement.
 Also, committee members provide ideas and help with event planning and execution.
-Executive committees are encouraged to meet at least twice a year.
+Executive committees are encouraged to meet at least twice a year and actively recruit new members throughout the year.
 The committee suggests and recommends activities and divides responsibilities within the group.
-Volunteer leaders should always actively recruit new volunteers.

 Chairs are appointed by the Alumni Board of Governors—with input from Advancement staff and network leaders—and serve approximately three years.
 The chair manages their committee, plans for their succession, presides over meetings, oversees the calendar of events, ensures volunteers are following up with their assignments, and serves as the principal contact between the university and network.
 Following their last year of service, it is recommended that all past chairs serve as chairs emeriti.

 Young alumni chair